-IB Mathematics: Analysis and Approaches SL Y1-Y2

-Course Codes: HS3114 (Y1), HS3124(Y2)
+IB Mathematics: Analysis and Approaches SL Y1-Y2 Course Codes: HS3114 (Y1), HS3124(Y2) Duration: Two years Prerequisites: IM3/IM3+ Credits: 2.0

-Prerequisites: A- in IM3 or B in IM3+

 This course is designed for students with a sound background in mathematics.
-It prepares students for various areas of university studies such as mathematics, engineering, physical sciences, eco-nomics and others.
+It prepares students for various areas of university studies such as mathematics, engineering, physical sciences, economics and others.
 The topics studied include algebra, functions and equations, circular functions and trigonometry, statistics and probability, differential and integral calculus.